me-box/databox/documents/guides/building/arm-raspberrypi-images.md

  1. docker build -t local/databox-arbiter-arm -f Dockerfile-arm .
  2. docker tag local/databox-arbiter-arm [your-repo-url]/databox-arbiter-arm && docker push [your-repo-url]/databox-arbiter-arm

-The "-arm" on the end of the tagName is essential for the container manger to find the arm version of the contain
+The "-arm" on the end of the tagName is essential for the container manager to find the arm version of the contain

 ##Building on x86